Questions? Call0808 196 1942orMessage us

 Fertility treatment involving a donor is a pathway for individuals and couples to build a family, particularly when a person's sperm or eggs are not viable due to reasons such as age or medical conditions.

-This option can especially benefit same-sex couples, older women, single parents, women with genetic disorders, or those facing infertility.
 At TFP Fertility, our donors undergo in-depth health and fertility testing to ensure their donation is safe for its recipient and any children conceived.

 How to choose a donor